 The Bootcamp was hosted at the Michelson Found Animals headquarters in Los Angeles, California and teams from Kinship and R/GA joined throughout the week to meet one-on-one with the founders and lead workshops on the pet market and various business topics.

 The Bootcamp was the culmination of a new initiative by Leap Venture Academy to support early stage pet care startups through a short, but intense, educational and networking experience.
-Due to the lack of female presenters and female leaders at pet care industry conferences, Aimee Gilbreath, Executive Director of Michelson Found Animals, was determined to focus the inaugural Bootcamp on supporting female founders.
+Due to the lack of female presenters and female leaders at pet care industry conferences, Aimee Gilbreath, (Former) Executive Director of Michelson Found Animals, was determined to focus the inaugural Bootcamp on supporting female founders.
 To fight this lack of diversity, Leap Ventures decided to focus solely on female founders for its first Bootcamp.
 When reflecting on the Bootcamp, Aimee shared: “We learned, we laughed, we cried, and most importantly we created community.
 It was an honor to support these leaders who are the future of pet care.”

 Startups were selected for their potential impact on the pet care market, the strength of their founding team, and their level of previous activity in Leap Venture Academy programming.
 A variety of startups tackling different problems were accepted into the Bootcamp, each working to make the world a better place for pets: